 If you need a loan but are unable to get one from the bank, a StepUP loan may suit you.
-These are safe, fee-free, low-interest loans between $800 and $3,000, that you can repay over three years.Read more
+These are safe, fee-free, low-interest loans of 5.99% between $800 and $3,000, that you can repay over three years.Read More

-StepUP is a community initiative between Good Shepherd Youth and Family Services and NAB.
+StepUP is a community initiative between Good Shepherd Microfinance and NAB.
 It aims to provide you with a safe credit alternative that allows you to build a credit history.

 StepUP loans can be held in joint names and can be used for personal, domestic or household purposes including:

 - motor vehicle repairs or second-hand motor vehicles